The-International-Screeps-Bot/The-International-Open-Source/README.md

 - [x] Information panel to provide information about the development of the bot
 - [ ] Communication with allies via the public segment
 - [ ] Create a task manager to avoid creeps switching tasks halfway through
+- [ ] Make the task manager track and tell creeps what jobs to do

 ## Flowchart and more information